Study for a prestigious MA in Education by distance learning

 You do not have to come to London to take your examinations.
 Examinations are held once a year in exam centres around the world as well as in London.
 For further details please see the Assessment and examinations section.

-[Please note: some option modules may have additional entry requirements.
-Please refer to the individual module descriptions in the appendix of the Programme Regulations for further guidance.]
+Note that some option modules may have additional entry requirements.
+Please refer to the individual module descriptions in the MA in Education module outlines for further guidance.

 If you do not meet the entrance requirement you may still apply.
 Each application will be considered on an individual basis by the Programme Director.